 Non-EU/EFTA citizens must take out private insurance as part of their visa application.
 Once you have a residence permit, you can voluntarily register for public healthcare or continue to use your private insurance.

-Overview of private healthcare in Italy
+Overview of private care in Italy

 Do I need private healthcare in Italy?